robin-raymond/zax.io/compiler-directives.md

 ````

-### The `return` directive
+### `return` directive

-The `return` directive `[[return=<option>]]` indicates to the compiler how the compiler should code generation regarding the `return` statement.
+A `return` directive `[[return=<option>]]` indicates to a compiler how a compiler should treat code generation regarding a `return` statement.

 Options are as follows:
-* `never` - the function never returns and the compiler can generate jump assembly instructions without instruction pointer stack frame pushes or return instructions
+* `never` - a function never returns and a compiler can generate jump assembly instructions without instruction pointer stack frame pushes or return instructions
-* `interrupt` - the function will be called directly from an interrupt and the compiler should generate interrupt return instructions instead of standard return instructions
+* `interrupt` - a function will be called directly from an interrupt and a compiler should generate interrupt return instructions instead of standard return instructions

 ````zax
 doForever final : ()() [[return=never]] = {